janawold1/PhD_thesis/Chapter_4/7_delly.md

-# Script for SV discovery with Delly.
+# Fairy tern SV discovery with Delly
 Here is a brief walkthrough of how I ran Delly for SV discovery in Australian fairy tern (*Sterna nereis nereis*) and tara iti (*Sterna nereis davisae*) populations.
 It is notable that we are looking at reads aligned to a conspecific reference genome (Common tern, *Sterna hirundo*).
 In light of this, we aim to identify Deletions with a focus on those that are fixed and private in one population or the other.

 To start, we defined global variables as with ANGSD script.